PickNikRobotics/trackjoint/README.md

 ### Build from Source

-1. Clone this package into a catkin workspace
+1. Clone this package into a colcon workspace

-2. `catkin build`
+2. `colcon build`

 ## Run

-1. rosrun trackjoint simple_example  (or streaming_example)
+1. `ros2 run trackjoint simple_example`  (for example)

-(You don't need to start `roscore` because the executable doesn't use ROS)

 ## Code API